Drew White (racing driver)

 Drew White (born December 4, 1966) is an American former professional stock car racing driver and team owner who has previously competed in the NASCAR Busch Series and the ARCA Re/Max Series.
-He is the father of fellow racing driver Nick White, who currently competes part-time in the now ARCA Menards Series.
+He is the father of fellow racing driver Nick White, who has also competed in the now ARCA Menards Series.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)